Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 On this course you will experience:

-- Practical work: cultivate your own sketchbook, playing especially with colour and tone
+Practical work: cultivate your own sketchbook, working specifically on portraits

 Frequently Asked Questions